 Cycling Self Sufficiently

 As with Calendar Events, the completed brevet card is required in order to obtain validation.
 However, unlike a calendar event, there won’t be anyone there on behalf of the organiser so it's essential to obtain some form of proof of both the time and location of the start and finish, as well as the controls along the way

 Proof of passage could include a receipt from a cash machine, café, shop or garage, for example.
 The key requirement is that it has an automatic time and date printed on it.

-Upon completion – up to a maximum of 14 days after the event, the Brevet Card, receipts or GPS file need to be sent to the organiser who will validate that the completion time and distance were met.
+Upon completion – up to a maximum of 14 days after the event, the Brevet Card, receipts or GPS file need to be sent to the organiser, or the E-Brevet completed ride must be uploaded to the website.
+The organiser will then validate that the completion time and distance were met.

 Once validated, the details including the points are added to the events record and also updated to the website.
 The Brevet Card is then usually returned to the rider.